“The 1001 Faces of Palmyra” chosen for the 2021 Arkhaios Film Festival

 The Joy of Recognition

-As a collaborative part of the reminiscence communication project at the museum “Den Gamle By” in Aarhus, Denmark, the DNRF Center on Autobiographical Memory Research (CON AMORE) at Aarhus University is part of a documentary on reminiscence for people with dementia made by Zebra Media.
+As a collaborative part of the reminiscence communication project at the museum “Den Gamle By” in Aarhus, Denmark, the Center on Autobiographical Memory Research (CON AMORE) at Aarhus University, which had a DNRF grant from 2009/2010 to 2019, were part of a documentary on reminiscence for people with dementia made by Zebra Media.
 The documentary introduces the collaborative work between CON AMORE and Den Gamle By’s reminiscence projects, where people with dementia can visit the museum in a specially furnished apartment that resembles a middle-class home in the 1950s.
 Through sensing the reconstructed 1950s home, and with help from professionals, visitors with dementia have the opportunity to reminisce about things that dementia might not otherwise allow them to gain access to.